getItemFromBlock/SoftwareRasterizer/README.md

 # Rasterizer project
 THe goal of this project was to create a rasterizer program, running on CPU.
-This project was done as a part of our 3d render engine classes.
+This project was done as a part of our 3d rendering classes, at the school ISART Digital.

 ## Summary
 <ul>